chlo-ng/campus-discovery/backend/README.md

 The Java files are located in the src/main/java/com/team7/campusdiscoveryservice/ directory.

 ## Entity
-The entity folder holds the data types/Objects held in each table.
-There is an example User class in the folder with more details.
+The entity folder holds the data types/Objects held in each table and additional objects as needed.

 ## Repository
 The resository folder holds the interface classes for the different repositories.
 It extends [JpaRepository](https://docs.spring.io/spring-data/jpa/docs/current/api/org/springframework/data/jpa/repository/JpaRepository.html), and thus inherits its methods.
 There is an example UserRepository located in the folder.